Trnová (Prague-West District)

 Trnová is a municipality and village in Prague-West District in the Central Bohemian Region of the Czech Republic.
 It has about 600 inhabitants.

 Etymology

-The adjective trnová (i.e. 'thorny') referred to a hillside where there were many thorny bushes.
+The Czech adjective trnová (i.e. 'thorny') referred to a hillside where there were many thorny bushes.

 Geography

 Trnová is located about 12 km south of Prague.
 It lies in the Benešov Uplands.
 The municipality is situated on the left shore of the Vrané Reservoir, built on the Vltava river.

 History

 Trnová was founded in 1342 by the Lords of Kosoř on the land belonging to the Břevnov Monastery.

 Transport

 The railway line Prague–Dobříš briefly crosses the municipal territory, but there is no train station.
 The municipality is served by the station in neighbouring Měchenice.